peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

     **All Projects**

-    This section sets up the build (defaults) for all included projects by iterating over all included projects and performing the actions described below.
+    This section sets up the build (defaults) for all included projects (including the root project) by iterating over all included projects and performing the actions described below.

+    * The Gradle build directory of the project is set to the bnd default (```generated```).

     * The hook ```cnf/gradle/custom/allProject-pre.gradle``` is invoked.

-    * Load project specific build settings from the ```build-settings.gradle``` file in the project directory if the file is present.
+    * If the project has project specific build settings in a ```build-settings.gradle``` file in its root directory then the file invoked.

-      A project specific ```build-settings.gradle``` is placed in the root of an included project and allows overrides of the build settings, additions to the build, modifications of the build, etc, on a project-by-project basis.
+      Project specific build settings allow - on a project-by-project basis - overrides of the build settings, additions to the build, modifications of the build, etc.

     * Index tasks are added to the project.